 - Persistent nausea or vomiting

-Treatments to Get Rid of Gas and Bloating
+Treatments For Getting Rid Of Gas And Bloating

-If you are experiencing pain with your gas or bloating, there are treatment options readily available.
+If you are experiencing pain with your gas or bloating, there are treatment options readily available that address various levels of sensitivity in the stomach.

 When I was in the hospital and experiencing abdominal pain due to gas, I was given Mylicon, an over the counter Simethicone that helps to break up the gas bubbles in the abdomen.